DUI With Blood Alcohol Over .16%

 How Would a Lawyer Defend You

-The attorneys at Logue Law Group have extensive training in all aspects of DUI law, including arrest procedures and BAC testing.
+At Logue Law Group, our attorneys have extensive training in all aspects of DUI law.
+Rest assured, we possess comprehensive knowledge of arrest procedures and BAC testing.

 Free ConsultationYou will never find us short of knowledge & commitment